MicrosoftDocs/visualstudio-docs/docs/vsto/office-and-sharepoint-development-in-visual-studio.md

 |Learn more about Napa Office 365 Development Tools.|[Napa Office 365 Development Tools](https://msdn.microsoft.com/library/dn974046.aspx)|

 ### Build an Office add-in
  To extend the functionality of Office, build an Office add-in.
-It’s basically a webpage that’s hosted in an Office application such as Excel, Word, Outlook, and PowerPoint.
+It's basically a webpage that's hosted in an Office application such as Excel, Word, Outlook, and PowerPoint.
 Your app can add functionality to documents, worksheets, email messages, appointments, presentations, and projects.

  You can sell your app in the Office Store.
 The [Office Store](https://store.office.com/) makes it easy to monetize your add-ins, manage updates, and track telemetry.
 You can also publish your app to users through an app catalog in SharePoint, or on Exchange Server.